 Look at Your Business Challenges

 Is there a section of your menu that isn’t getting any love, or a time of day where your staff are idle?
-Set up discounts on those foods that aren’t moving, and try a happy hour during off-peak times.
+Set up discounts on those foods that aren’t moving, and try launching a happy hour during off-peak times.

 Revenue vs. Press?